talha-amin123/talha-amin123.github.io/README.md

 - Designed fuzzy matching logic with token, size, and freshness guardrails.
 - Exposed recall checks through a Flask API.
 - Built a Chrome extension to display recall warnings directly in the shopping experience.

 ---

-# Professional Experience

-## Amplytico

-**Data Analyst, Practicum Project**
-San Francisco, CA | Sept.
-2025 - Jun.
-2026

-Collaborating with senior leadership as part of the UC Davis MSBA practicum to deliver forecasting models for U.S. data-center expansion and a production RAG-based AI agent for construction safety compliance.

-- Automated a Python ETL pipeline for 5+ spatial predictors using large datasets of 5K+ candidate sites via APIs and web scraping.
-- Conducted hypothesis testing, including Welch's t-test and Mann-Whitney U, to assess statistical significance and support feature selection.
-- Built a regularized logistic regression model with cross-validation to forecast site suitability with more than 85% balanced accuracy.
-- Built a production RAG-based AI agent using ChromaDB and Claude on regulatory PDFs, delivering cited, document-grounded answers with 84% coverage across a 75-question evaluation set.
-- Engineered an evaluation-first tuning loop with an LLM-as-judge scoring pipeline, reducing measured hallucination to 0.0% while preserving answer quality and logging refusals into a gap repository.

-## Fermento

-**Co-Founder & Marketing Analytics Lead**
-Karachi, Pakistan | Feb.
-2022 - May 2024

-Co-led a cross-functional consumer food startup, managing digital marketing strategy, analytics, and team operations to scale customer acquisition and revenue growth.

-- Directed digital marketing campaigns across Meta Ads platforms by analyzing CPC, CTR, and ROAS, contributing to a 25% increase in total revenue.
-- Optimized marketing spend through A/B testing and audience segmentation, identifying high-ROAS demographics and improving spend efficiency by 30%.
-- Scaled the customer base by 40% through segmented promotional offers and acquisition-funnel analysis.
-- Led a 5-member team on KPI tracking and reporting, improving workflow efficiency and aligning execution with business goals.

----